santimars/Tell_me_about_yourself/README.md

-# How to make your contribution✨
+# How to make your contribution✨.
 ![image](https://github.com/santimars/Tell_me_about_yourself./assets/98999805/22602316-af31-49a4-ad22-ed49ffe74b9a)

 # Objetive📉📈